amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2012.md

   </picture>
 </figure>

-### Extended Simulation
+## First Extension: α‘s Role

-This section discuss the results of an extended simulation, where we explored the effect of different values of *α* ∈ {0.0005, 0.005, 0.05} on the observed effect size bias, *ES Bias*.
+Building on top of Bakker’s simulation and using SAM’s flexibility we can extend their simulation to study the observed effect size bias, *ES Bias*, under different values of *α* ∈ {0.0005, 0.005, 0.05}.

 The main body of the simulation is identical to the original simulation performed by Bakker.
-In order to enforce different level of alpha, the only parameters that needs to be changes is `test_alpha`.
+Therefore, we start from the final configuration file and in order to enforce different alpha levels, the only parameters that needs to be changes is `test_alpha`.

 ??? teststrategy "Configuration: _Test Strategy_"
     ```json hl_lines="7"